toddeTV/talk-2025-02-13-hamburg-vue-js-meetup/content/backup-slides-unplugin-challenges.md

   - solution is to simply generate fixed filenames that bundlers take without modifications

 - <ant-design-frown-filled class="text-red-400" /> no unified way to detect dev/serve VS build
-  - solution: custom checks for the bundlers which have this distinction and where it is possible to detect this
+  - Solution: custom checks for the bundlers which have this distinction and where it is possible to detect this

 </v-clicks>